apache/sedona/docs/setup/cluster.md

 ## Start your cluster

 Go the root folder of the uncompressed Apache Spark folder.
-Start your spark cluster via a terminal
+Start your Spark cluster via a terminal

 ```
 ./sbin/start-all.sh